akutzer/semantic-retrieval/TASKS.md

-## 1. Fandom crawl (currently working: Tommy)
+## :bangbang: 1.
+Fandom crawl (currently working: Tommy)
-:white_check_mark: Download and extract fandom dumps. \
+:heavy_check_mark: Download and extract fandom dumps. \
-:white_check_mark: Clean up these dumps, i.e. remove wiki markdown syntax, remove tables, etc., using [WikiExtractor](https://github.com/attardi/wikiextractor)
+:heavy_check_mark: Clean up these dumps, i.e. remove wiki markdown syntax, remove tables, etc., using [WikiExtractor](https://github.com/attardi/wikiextractor)

-:hourglass_flowing_sand: Remove some pages, like the front page, and whatever else you can find.
+:bangbang: :hourglass_flowing_sand: Remove some pages, like the front page, and whatever else you can find.

-:hourglass_flowing_sand: Split the page content into paragraphs, by first splitting those paragraphs into sentences using sentence tokenizers and then merging them up to a certain passage length.
+:bangbang: :hourglass_flowing_sand: Split the page content into paragraphs, by first splitting those paragraphs into sentences using sentence tokenizers and then merging them up to a certain passage length.
 If a single sentence is longer than the maximum passage length, we have to split it in half.
 If passages or paragraphs are very short, merge them together.

 Save the final dump in a JSON with the following format:
 ```json